zhong0/2018-referendum_data_visualization/README.md

 Environment
 ----
   >We didn't set public to this project.
 Therefore, we accessed to the localhost via Xampp.
 Then, we made Apache server enable.
-After moving all the files under the path /xampp/htdoc, the project can be operated on your own pc.
+After moving all the files to the path /xampp/htdoc, the project can be implemented on your own pc.

 Reference
 ----